DHTMLX/docs-todolist/docs/guides/keyboard_navigation.md

 DHTMLX To Do List supports full keyboard navigation.
 Create, manage, and organize tasks without a mouse.

 Keyboard shortcuts work only when a task is focused.
-To focus a task, click on it or use <kbd>ArrowUp</kbd> / <kbd>ArrowDown</kbd> to navigate through the list.
+To focus a task, click it or use <kbd>ArrowUp</kbd> / <kbd>ArrowDown</kbd> to navigate the list.

 :::tip
 Keyboard shortcuts do **not** work when the Search bar in the Toolbar is focused.